getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

-We can run two instances of the `*reqData(..)` generator together, concurrently.
-The expressed logic seems a bit cleaner.
+**Note:** We're going to use two instances of the `*reqData(..)` generator here, but there's no difference to running a single instance of two different generators; both approaches are reasoned about identically.
+We'll see two different generators coordinating in just a bit.

+Instead of having to manually sort out `res[0]` and `res[1]` assignments, we'll use coordinated ordering so that `res.push(..)` properly slots the values in the expected and predictable order.
+The expressed logic thus should feel a bit cleaner.

 But how will we actually orchestrate this interaction?
 First, let's just do it manually, with promises:

 ```js
 var it1 = reqData( "http://some.url.1" );